Shreyas521032/Sentiment-Analysis-on-Real-World-E-Commerce-Dataset-Amazon-Flipkart/README.md

 * **Random Forest:** `{'max_depth': None, 'min_samples_split': 2, 'n_estimators': 150}`

 ### Results Summary
-The tuned models were evaluated on the balanced test set. **Random Forest emerged as the top-performing model** by a significant margin, achieving a 95% F1-score.
-This demonstrates that with proper preprocessing, feature engineering, and tuning, ensemble methods can outperform baseline deep learning models on this task.
+The balanced test set was used to test the tuned models. **Random Forest** became the best model by far with a F1-score of 95 percent.
+This shows that ensemble methods can be even more successful than the baseline deep learning models on this task with reasonable preprocessing, feature engineering, and tuning.

 | Model | Dataset | Accuracy | F1-Score |
 |:---|:---|---:|---:|